 Nikon 80-200mm f/2.8

-Nikon 80-200mm f/2.8 AF-D ED Macro (new) (77mm filters, 45.0 oz./1,275g, 4.9'/1.5m close focus, about $1,150 new, $999 gray (what is gray?) or $750 used). enlarge.
-I got this one at Adorama; Amazon and B&H Photo Video are also great places, and they are always available used at eBay (see How to Win at eBay).
+Nikon 80-200mm f/2.8 AF-D ED Macro (new) (77mm filters, 45.0 oz./1,275g, 4.9'/1.5m close focus, about $1,225 new or $600 used). enlarge.
+I got mine at Adorama; Amazon and B&H Photo Video are also great places., and they are always available used at eBay (see How to Win at eBay).
 My biggest source of support for this free website is when you use those or any of these links when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get your things through these links — but I receive nothing for my efforts if you buy elsewhere.
 Please always use my links for the best prices and service.
 Thanks for your support!
 Ken.

 Ideal Uses: This 80-200mm f/2.8 is better for portraits than slower VR zooms because this lens can defocus backgrounds better with its fast f/2.8 aperture.
 It is especially well suited to automotive photography because its conventional diaphragm creates fantastic sunstars on brilliant points of light (newer f/2.8 tele zooms have rounded diaphragms that don't make sunstars).
 It's perfect for use on FX digital and 35mm film for sports, action and low-light photography (VR is generally useless for moving subjects); it could be the only tele zoom you'll ever need.